olmongol/rpg-tools/README.md

 This uses Python v2.x with Tkinter.
 Some of the Scripts may be run on the command shell.
+For generating a handy code documentation you can use doxygen with the concerned doxyfile in the main directory.

 This project is just started so further and more detailed infomation will be provided soon!